-In reversal, Evers gives UW go-ahead for sex assault rules
+Evers gives UW System go-ahead for sex assault rules

 Evers wrote in a letter to then-system President Ray Cross that the system’s statement didn’t clearly say whether the system would weaken or strengthen the definition of sexual harassment or recognize the economic impact of providing more mental health services for victims frozen out of the complaint process.
 That same month the governor authorized Attorney General Josh Kaul to join a 17-state lawsuit alleging DeVos’ changes undercut Title IX’s mandate to eradicate sexual discrimination in federally funded education programs.

-Documents provided to regents, however, show Evers signed off on four new scope statements to Evers on June 19, four days after he rejected the initial statement.
+Documents provided to regents, however, show UW officials submitted revised scope statements to Evers and the governor approved them on June 19, four days after he rejected the initial statement.

 The new statements indicate that the system plans to comply with the Title IX changes by updating disciplinary and dismissal policies for faculty and academic staff as well as nonacademic student misconduct policies, noting that federal law allows the system to address sexual misconduct that falls outside the definition of Title IX.